D3h4n/Koala-Bot/Readme.md

 - create system for command aliases
   - [ ] create a map of aliases to commands
   - [ ] edit command search to check for aliases if command is not found
+- misc
+  - [x] stop repeats when a song is skipped